troykyo/dssloopholes.github.io/category/sustainability/Waste reduction.md

 EPR is a waste management concept where manufacturers take responsibility for the environmental impact of their products throughout their lifecycle.
 It involves implementing strategies such as product take-back programs, designing for disassembly, and ensuring proper end-of-life treatment to minimize waste and facilitate recycling.

-####  Consumer Awareness and Education
+####  User Awareness and Education

-Encouraging consumers to make conscious purchasing decisions and adopt sustainable fashion practices is vital for waste reduction.
-Brands and organizations promote awareness campaigns, provide information on responsible consumption, and educate consumers on the importance of recycling, repairing, and donating clothing to minimize waste.
+Encouraging users to make conscious purchasing decisions and adopt sustainable fashion practices is vital for waste reduction.
+Brands and organizations promote awareness campaigns, provide information on responsible consumption, and educate users on the importance of recycling, repairing, and donating clothing to minimize waste.

 ### Case studies